Recommendations for Diet and Lifestyle:

 - Have fresh fish at least twice a week, eat the skin and the fat under it – these are good fats.

 Use real butter (unsalted block butter).
 You can also use coconut oil. avocado and cold pressed extra virgin olive oil.
 Avoid margarine or other soft butter mixes.
-The best oils for cooking are coconut oil or butter.

 Go back to part 1